dchristian3188/dchristian3188.github.io/_drafts/SysAdmin Basics - Finding A Specific Date.md

 }
 ```

-Once we know when the first instance is of that day.
+Finding the first instance of the day in the month is the hardest part.
-We can add a multiple of 7 to get the instance.
+Once we have that, we can add a multiple of 7 to get the instance the user requested.
+How do we know what to add?
 The breakdown is as follows:

 ```powershell